AndreiCravtov/sample-social/README.md

 # Sample Social
 A sample social media website.
-It is a full stack website using React for the front end, Spring Boot for the back end, and GraphQL for the API.
+It is a full stack website using Next.js for the front end and Spring Boot for the back end.
+I used GraphQL for the API.
+FOR FUTURE: This repository is a monorepo managed by the Nx build system.

 ## Front end:
-React + TS + Vite
-tailwindcss + some sort of compronent library
+Next.js
+Tailwindcss + Headless UI
-Apollo client GraphQL
+Apollo GraphQL client

 ## Back end:
 Spring Boot
 GraphQL
-MySQL
+PostgreSQL

 ## Project structure:
 ```